AniPixel: Towards Animatable Pixel-Aligned Human Avatar: Related Work

 \paragraph{Human animation.} As a common approach, skeletal animation~\cite{lewisPoseSpaceDeformation2000a,kavanSkinningDualQuaternions2007} combines skeleton and per-vertex blend weight to animate a human mesh.
 Based on the Skinned Multi-Person Linear model (SMPL)~\cite{loperSMPLSkinnedMultiperson2015}, the human mesh can be animated with SMPL parameters fitted from images~\cite{suAnerfArticulatedNeural2021,liuNeuralActorNeural2021}.
 However, SMPL can only describe naked persons and can not directly render photo-realistic images.
 Recent works integrate SMPL with NeRF to capture human clothing and hair~\cite{wuMultiviewNeuralHuman2020,huangArchAnimatableReconstruction2020,heARCHAnimationreadyClothed2021}.
-For dynamic humans, the posed body is commonly transformed to a canonical pose with a deformation field~\cite{pengNeuralBodyImplicit2021,pengAnimatableNeuralRadiance2021a}, where the density and color are predicted.
-Human priors are often introduced to stabilize training~\cite{wengHumannerfFreeviewpointRendering2022}.
+To account for dynamic humans, deformation fields are devised to deform the posed body in target space to canonical space, where the density and color are predicted~\cite{pengNeuralBodyImplicit2021,pengAnimatableNeuralRadiance2021a}.
+To ensure stability during training, human priors are often introduced~\cite{wengHumannerfFreeviewpointRendering2022} or used to initialize the motion field~\cite{pengNeuralBodyImplicit2021,gaoMPSNeRFGeneralizable3D2022,dual-nerf}.
+In Dual-NeRF~\cite{dual-nerf}, the radiance field of the canonical body and the lighting conditions in the world space is represented separately using MLPs, resulting in a more accurate depiction of pose-dependent color effects.
 The reconstructed volumetric avatar in the canonical space can be driven by novel poses and render novel view images.
-However, these models are human-specific and have to be trained from scratch on new subjects.
-Our approach based on the multi-person shared geometry and pixel-aligned appearance features can generalize to unseen humans.
+However, these models are human-specific and have to be trained from scratch for each new subject.
+In recent research, attempts have been made to reconstruct generalizable avatars~\cite{kwonNeuralHumanPerformer2021, chengGeneralizableNeuralPerformer2022}.
+NHP~\cite{kwonNeuralHumanPerformer2021} employs a Temporal Transformer for aggregating skeletal features and a Multi-view Transformer for fusing time-augmented features.
+GNR~\cite{chengGeneralizableNeuralPerformer2022} proposes an extra occlusion-aware appearance blending module to guide the blending of appearances from source views.
+Similarly, our approach shares the same objective.
+By utilizing a multi-person shared canonical body and pixel-aligned appearance features, our method demonstrates the ability to generalize to unseen individuals.
 The most related work to our method is MPS-NeRF~\cite{gaoMPSNeRFGeneralizable3D2022}, which directly utilizes skeleton-driven deformation to align humans and the canonical geometry is an SMPL body.
 In contrast, we use learnable skinning fields to align the points and supplement a neutral-sized shared body with a residual field to depict the dynamic body.
 Besides, the RGB colors in MPS-NeRF are predicted using fused features, while our method outputs the colors by blending input ones, which has been proven more efficient~\cite{wangIbrnetLearningMultiview2021}.
 We also take into account the local illumination variance in color rendering.